-means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+ERSTE RESPONSIBLE STOCK JAPAN 529900LYX5168AHKQS72 Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-Sustainable investment

 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
 That Regulation does not lay down a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

-Environmental and/or social characteristics

-Does this financial product have a sustainable investment objective?
-Yes X No It will make a minimum of sustainable investments It promotes Environmental/Social (E/S) X with an environmental objective: % characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 51 % of sustainable investments in economic activities that qualify as with an environmental objective in economic Х environmentally sustainable under the EU activities that qualify as environmentally Taxonomy sustainable under the EU Taxonomy in economic activities that do not gualify as with an environmental objective in economic X environmentally sustainable under the EU activities that do not qualify as Taxonomy environmentally sustainable under the EU Taxonomy with a social objective Х It will make a minimum of sustainable investments It promotes E/S characteristics, but will not make with a social objective: $\%$ any sustainable investments
+Environmental and/or social characteristics Does this financial product have a sustainable investment objective? •• Yes •• X No It will make a minimum of sustainable investments with an environmental objective: $\ \%$ × chara object minin motes Environmental/Social (E/S) interistics and while it does not have as its tive a sustainable investment, it will have a num proportion of 51 % of sustainable tments in economic activities that qualify as environmentally sustainable under the EU Taxonomy × with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy X with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy X with a social objective It will make a minimum of sustainable investments with a social objective: $\%$ • motes E/S characteristics, but will not make sustainable investments